a2life/Web_shogiboard/readme.txt

 [wish list]
 add &size parameter : `small`, `smaller` etc., currently it is fixed to "small" size.
-Add Kifu parser so that the snippet can directly read the Kifu file resources.

 Create "modx" transport package to make modx installation as one button click, rather than copying over many files manually.